windowsair/xv6-labs-my-solution/lab3-pgtbl/README.md

 # Foreword

-This experiment is mainly used to familiar with the virtual memory mechanism.
+This lab is mainly used to familiar with the virtual memory mechanism.
 I would like to give the specification first, and then detail the behavior of each step.

 The translation process is as follows: